 Dr. Marne Bailey has been on faculty as Lewis University since 2004.
 An alumnus of the university, Dr. Bailey emphasizes an open classroom atmosphere to increase student engagement and participation, as that is what drew her to Lewis as a student.
 Her research interests focus on understanding an inducible mechanism of bacterial resistance to macrolide, lincosaimide, streptogramin-B, and ketolide antibiotics (MLSBK drugs).

 Dr. Bailey teaches courses such as Human Heredity, Introduction to Human Biology, and various majors and nursing laboratories.
-Dr. Bailey also serves as the Biology Lab Coordinator as well as Director of the Lewis University Scholars Academy.
+Dr. Bailey also serves as the Biology Lab Coordinator.
 Outside the university, she enjoys running and spending time with her husband and two daughters.